 Then the ice really started to melt!
 It was a fun activity for students to observe change.
 They noticed how the paint got lighter as the ice melted, commented on how the colors mixed together to make new colors, and how the paint made the ice melt faster.

 This is the ice about an hour after we started.
-I know you are thinking…did my preschool students spend an hour painting ice?
-Well No. Students took turns painting the ice.
+You may be wondering: did her preschool students spend an hour painting ice?
+Well, no. Students took turns painting the ice.
 Students could paint the ice for as little or as long as they wanted to.
 It was an engaging experiment for the kids (and the teachers)!

 Don’t you LOVE this arctic habitat a group of girls made!
 They worked together with persistence for over 50 minutes on it!
 I was so impressed.

 Dramatic Play Skating Rink!
 This month we have changed our dramatic play center into an Ice Rink.
-It is easy to integrate learning experiences into their play.
 Students measure the skates for the skaters and count the money when skaters pay for food and skates.
 Students are building fine motor when they scoop the popcorn into bags and use tweezers to put the ice cubes into the cups.
 Students have to wait, take turns, use social conventions, and communicate with each other during their play.
 The amount of social skills and language that occurs during pretend play is HUGE!
 Pretend play is so IMPORTANT!
 The ice skating rink is great for building gross motor muscles too!
 Students have to “skate” on laminated paper ice skates.
 It is harder than you think.
 I have also used paper plates for ice skates.
 You can read more about our Ice Rink HERE.

 Painting with Frozen Paint!
 I put paint into ice cube trays, added popsicle sticks, and put it in the freezer overnight.

-I set the frozen paint out to thaw for about 10 minutes and we were ready to paint.
-The only directions I gave were to pretend to skate the frozen paint around on the paper like the were ice skating.
+I set the frozen paint out to thaw for about 10 minutes, and then we were ready to paint.
+The only directions I gave were to pretend to skate the frozen paint around on the paper like when they were ice skating.
 The paint melted as they moved it around on their paper!

 Need more winter themed activities?
 Check out my Winter Theme Pinterest board for more inspiration.